 2) I have this existing site, which annually earns about $60-70k.
 I’ve made numerous examples on how if I wanted to, it could sell for $200,000+ quite easily.
 Though I’ve chosen NOT to engage in this and continue building it as a steady source of income.
 Here are the details.

-3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits.
+3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits (here is one).
 I’m also actively engaging in creating new niche websites (one is one drones and the other is on doing races in mud) that are also growing.

 The point again is that, my knowledge on this business has helped created more than a few profitable examples and ANY website that is profitable can sell for at least twice it’s monthly/annual earnings.